-Share Your Love of English
+Share Your Love of Language

 If you are a current undergraduate student pursuing any major at A&M-Commerce, you can easily add this minor to your course of study.

 This minor consists of 18 credit hours that prepare you for teaching students whose primary language is not English.